The Walking Dead star pays tribute as ‘best TV buddy ever’ dies

-The Walking Dead star pays tribute to ‘best TV buddy ever’ after dog actor dies
+The Walking Dead star pays tribute to ‘best TV buddy ever’ after dog star dies

 Daryl Dixon actor previously said co-star ‘made scenes better’